BUMClan/guides/wineskin/Halo-Wineskin-Installation-macOS/Readme.md

 - Note, there might be still some unnecessary steps in these instructions, but this is as close I could reproduce a great and working Halo installation.
 Ideas for improvements welcomed.

 ## Feedback and suggestions for improvement
-- Contact me on discord server "BÛM & GoM friends".
+- Contact me on discord server "ßÙM & GoM friends".
 - Official home of this guide: https://github.com/BUMClan

 ## Linux
 Wine also runs on Linux, but you will have to use WineHQ (https://www.winehq.org) instead the  Wineskin Winery App for macOS and you have to install Wine too.
 There is a guide from Cupid available at the "BÛM & GoM friends" discord server, channel "wineskin".

 ## Credits
-- BUM N01: Environmental-Sound- and Chimera-HAC2-Combo-Patch.
+- ßÙM N01: Environmental-Sound- and Chimera-HAC2-Combo-Patch.
 - Jertony: Testing, initial feedback and text improvements.

 ---